 The humanities explore enduring questions about who we are, what we believe, where we have been, what we value, and why.

-Magnetic North is a documentary film series that explores the personality and character of Alaskans whose actions and ideas have shaped the history, spirit, and values of our state.
+Magnetic North is a documentary film series that explores the stories of Alaskans whose actions and ideas have shaped the history, spirit, and values of Alaska.

 Story Works supports youth voices through storytelling and writing workshops.